h3ct0r/h3ct0r/README.md

 ### Hello 👋!

-I'm a robotics and ML researcher and maker!
+I'm a robotics and ML researcher!

 - 🔭 I’m currently working on mobile robotics, navigation and exploration :robot:.
 - I'm also passionate about artificial intelligence, computer vision, and cyber-security :unlock:!